What To Wear Hiking: Best Outfits For Men And Women In 2025

 If you are a beginner you may wonder why not just wear regular clothes hiking.
 While you can, it is not advised.
 Hiking clothes (and gear) are designed for performance, comfort, and safety.
 This is what you want when you are out on the trails all day long, or for extended backpacking trips.

-To learn about how to layer clothes, the best fabrics, and important features to look for, scroll down to the last section of this guide.
-Otherwise, read on, it is time to get you covered from head to toe in the best hiking clothes made by the most trusted brands.
-These are the newest and best hiking clothes and what to wear hiking in 2021.
+To learn how to layer clothes, what fabrics are best and why, and the most important features to look for in hiking clothes, scroll down to the last section of this guide.
+Otherwise, continue and we will help you get covered from head to toe in the best hiking clothes made by the most trusted brands.
+These are the newest and best hiking clothes to wear hiking in 2025.

 Do you have an REI membership?
 For $20, can get up to 10% savings on everything you buy.
 Forever.